lamnhan066/cloud_sync/README.md

 * **`CloudSync`**: This is the main class that orchestrates the synchronization process using your local and cloud adapters.

-* **`SyncState`**: Represents the current status of the synchronization, allowing you to provide feedback to your users (e.g., "Syncing...", "Sync Complete", "Error\!").
+* **`SyncState`**: Represents the current status of the synchronization, allowing you to provide feedback to your users (e.g., "Syncing...", "Sync Complete", "Error!").

 ### 3\.
 Basic Usage